abenga/valagtk3tutorial/content/chapter-05-packing-widgets/05-packing-widgets.md

 that widget is positioned?
 This is where packing comes in.

-## Theory of Packing Boxes
+## Packing Using Boxes

-Most packing is done by using boxes.
+You can do widget packing using boxes.
 These are invisible widget containers that we can pack our widgets into (we will refer the widgets we pack into the box as *children*).
 These boxes are instances of the `Gtk.Box` widget.
 The `Gtk.Box` widget organizes its child widgets into a rectangular area.

 The rectangular area of a `Gtk.Box` is organized into either a single row or a single column of child widgets depending upon the orientation selected.
 In a